-The previous section showed as in a traditional linear erasure code the repair degree d cannot be lower than k.
-Indeed, if d < k, there will be selections of k redundant blocks not sufficient to reconstruct the original fragments.
+The previous section showed that for traditional linear erasure codes the repair degree d cannot be smaller than k.
+Indeed, if d < k, there will be selections of k encoded blocks that are not sufficient to reconstruct the original fragments.
 From this point of view, the block replication scheme presented in section 3.2 can be considered as a limit case of a (k,(R-1)k)-code in which the repair degree is chosen to be d = 1.
-In this case only a small part of the possible choices of k redundant blocks (replicated fragments) is able to reconstruct the original object and this property is reflected in the reliability of the scheme, depicted in Fig. 1.
+In this case, only a small subset of all possible choices of k encoded blocks (replicated fragments) is able to reconstruct the original object, which may result in a lower reconstruction probability for a given number of losses as we saw in Fig. 1.